Zip into Summer

 Lake Lanier Canopy Tours offers four different experiences: Atlanta Parent tried the two-hour Legacy Tour, which features seven zip lines and two sky bridges all around the lake’s Legacy Lodge.
 Zippers remain up in the tree canopy the entire time, often on platforms.
 Our mom and kids were handled by two tour guides who did all the hard work, allowing them to just zip along and enjoy the magnificent scenery.
 One guide always went first – to make sure that the zip line was clear and safe, but also to “receive” each person as they zipped to each platform.
 Other options here include the more adventurous Pine Isle Tour (up to four hours), which features the highest and fastest lines among its 11 total zip lines, all with views of the lake.
 The Lakeside Tour (three-four hours) has 14 zip lines and four sky bridges, but is not as “high adventure” as the Pine Isle.
 The Legacy “night tour” is also available: headlamps, glow sticks, lanterns and the moon light the way.
 The night tour is not recommended as anyone’s first zip-line experience.

 - What the kids liked most: Screaming really loud (at the guides’ request) to scare the next group of people who were at the training camp below!

 - What parents liked most: Trying to drop a golf ball into a bucket below while on the Pine Isle course in an attempt to win a T-shirt or a discount on the next tour – because we’re definitely going back!

 - Know before you go: Reservations and waivers required.
 Minimum age is 8, and minimum weight requirement is 50-70 lbs., depending on the tour.
 Group tours available for 8-10 zippers.
 Water is available along these courses.
 Cameras with straps are allowed.
+No cellphones.

 North Georgia Canopy Tours